 - Fluoride treatments

 Did you know that Family First Health has a mobile dental program that goes to local elementary schools and childcare centers?
-Find more information about our Kids Against Cavities program here!
+Find more information about our Mobile School Dentist Program here!

 How do I make an appointment?

-Please call the dental center of your choice (George Street, Hanover, Gettysburg) and talk with our team of dental receptionists to schedule your appointment.
+Please call the dental center of your choice (George Street, Hanover, Gettysburg, Columbia Dental) and talk with our team of dental receptionists to schedule your appointment.
 Please see our full list of providers here.
 Make sure you have your insurance card information and social security number ready to give to the receptionist.

 What should I know/bring for my first appointment?